napari/napari.github.io/dev/_sources/gallery/interaction_box_image.rst

 This allows the user to manipulate the image via the interaction box (blue box and points around the image).

+.. tags:: experimental

 ..
-GENERATED FROM PYTHON SOURCE LINES 9-20
+GENERATED FROM PYTHON SOURCE LINES 11-22